Quest Nutrition: Reception

 In 2012 and 2013, health and nutrition retailer GNC named Quest's protein bars the best on the market.
 The company received criticism in 2014 for its use of the dietary fiber source isomaltooligosaccharide in protein bars, which can cause indigestion for some people, which led the company to replace the ingredient with corn-soluble fiber in 2016.
 The change prompted criticism of the protein bars' flavor, causing a sharp decrease in sales and leading the company to further reformulate the recipe later that year.

 In a 2024 list of "The Best Protein Bars You’ll Actually Want to Eat", Elaheh Nozari and Megan Wahn of Bon Appétit named Quest's protein bars "The Most Filling Protein Bar", pointing to their higher protein contents than competitors and remarking that they "will remind you of the three-course chewing gum from Willy Wonka, because they taste freakishly like whatever food they’re trying to imitate."
 Glamour named Quest bars the best-tasting protein bars on the market in 2024.

 In 2023, Eat This, Not That criticized Quest's protein powder for its use of cellulose, sucralose, and carrageenan, which may have negative effects on gut health.
 In a 2024 review for USA Today, Christian D'Andrea largely praised Quest's protein chips and crackers, while commenting that they sometimes struggle to mask the flavor of whey protein.

+In 2024, Quest Strawberry Cake Frosted Cookies were a finalist for the "Most Innovative New Product" award at the Sweets & Snacks expo.